 Under Ontario securities legislation, a purchaser who purchases a security offered by this prospectus during the period of distribution will have a statutory right of action for damages, or while still the owner of the shares, for rescission against us in the event that this prospectus contains a misrepresentation.
 A purchaser will be deemed to have relied on the misrepresentation.
 The right of action for damages is exercisable not later than the earlier of 180 days from the date the purchaser first had knowledge of the facts giving rise to the cause of action and three years from the date on which payment is made for the shares.
-The right of action for rescission is exercisable not later than 180 days from the date on which payment is made for the shares elects to exercise the right of action for rescission, the purchaser will have no right of action for damages against us.
-In no case will the amount recoverable in any action exceed the price at which the shares were offered to the purchaser and if the purchaser is shown to have purchased the securities with knowledge of the damages that are proven to not represent the depreciation in value of the shares as a result of the misrepresentation relied upon.
+The right of action for rescission is exercisable not later than 180 days from the date on which payment is made for the shares.
+If a purchaser elects to exercise the right of action for rescission, the purchaser will have no right of action for damages against us.
+In no case will the amount recoverable in any action exceed the price at which the shares were offered to the purchaser and if the purchaser is shown to have purchased the securities with knowledge of the misrepresentation, will have no liability.
+In the case of an action for damages, we and the selling stockholder will not be liable for all or any portion of the damages that are proven to not represent the depreciation in value of the shares as a result of the misrepresentation relied upon.
 These rights are in addition to, and without derogation from, any other rights or remedies available at law to an Ontario purchaser.
 The foregoing is a summary of the rights available to an Ontario purchaser.
 Ontario purchasers should refer to the complete text of the relevant statutory provisions.